Multiplicative strategies

 What are multiplicative strategies?

 Multiplicative strategies encompass a student’s ability to manipulate numbers in multiplicative situations.
 Students’ understanding of numbers as composite units and the ability to recognise and work with the relationship between quantities is a critical part of thinking multiplicatively.
-Students need to be able to understand the relationship between division and multiplication and develop the ability to flexibly use these as inverse operations when solving problems.
+Students need to understand the relationship between division and multiplication and develop the ability to flexibly use these as inverse operations when solving problems.

 Professor Dianne Siemon describes multiplicative thinking as: